-It’s a lesson in personal finance and a lesson for life.
 If you’re facing an unknown situation and you don’t know how to trust someone, start by asking for proof.
+It’s a lesson for finance and a lesson for life.

 Baseball…a Game of Trust?

 High school baseball players are inconsistent.
-That’s especially true in upstate New York, where the season starts in snowy March and ends only eight weeks later.
-With this lack of playing time and practice, one inconsistent skill sticks out more than the others: the ability (or lack thereof) to throw strikes.
+That’s especially true near my hometown in rural upstate New York, where the season starts in snowy March and ends only eight weeks later.
+With this lack of playing time and practice, one inconsistent skill sticks out more than the others: the ability (or lack thereof) of pitchers to throw strikes.

-Throwing a strike is harder than it looks.
+Throwing a strike is much harder than it looks.

 A pitcher stands 60 feet away from home plate and has to hurl the baseball—at speed—into an imaginary box (the “strike zone”) roughly 17″ by 30″.